-A. Any employee who the City Manager determines, on a regular basis, is required on a regular and frequent basis to translate/interpret shall be paid for translating/interpreting skills in the amount of \$30.00 biweekly.
-An Administrative Assistant, who is required, on a daily basis, to translate/interpret shall be paid \$75.00 biweekly.

-B. Translating responsibilities shall not be required as terms of employment.
+- A. Any employee who the City Manager determines is required on a regular and frequent basis to translate/interpret shall be paid for translating/interpreting skills in the amount of \$50.00 biweekly (Level I).
+Any employee, who is required, on a daily basis, to translate/interpret shall be paid \$95.00 biweekly (Level II). - B. Translating responsibilities shall not be required as terms of employment. - C. Before receiving bilingual pay, an employee shall be certified by the City as possessing the skills necessary to communicate effectively with the public in English and a second language for the purpose of conducting City business. - 1.
+Level I Written and/or Conversational Bilingual.
+Employees proficient in a second language at an advanced level must meet the following criteria: